-I've featured amodern day cave dwelling before before but this one, located near the touristy town of Saumur in the stunning Loire Valley, is pretty special.
 The area in and around Saumur is famously home to an abundance of ages-old subterranean lairs, troglodyte dwellings, that in recent years have been converted into bars, galleries, restaurants, hotels, mushroom farms, and, since this is the Loire Valley that we're talking about, wineries.
-And in what Smithsonian.com calls "the epicenter of troglo life," there are still a smattering of domesticated caves like the one belonging to a retired teacher named Henri Grevellec.
+And in what the Smithsonian calls "the epicenter of troglo life," there is still a smattering of domesticated caves like the one belonging to a retired teacher named Henri Grevellec.

 Of course, there’s one huge boon of living in a domesticated cave: no heating or cooling is necessary since the rock walls act as a natural insulator, keeping things cool in the summer and mild in the winter.
 And to bring in additional light and prevent things from becoming stuffy in the main cave, Grevellec added a skylight which also can be used as an escape hatch in the event that the cannibalistic humanoids from “The Descent” ever decide to pay a visit.